bramrodrigo89/guate-coffees-shop/README.md

     - **Solution**: Changed the phone number field in Order and ProfileInfo back to a usual Charfield.
 Solution is being rendered correctly with MaterializeCSS but there is not a specific data validation for phone number entry.
 3. **Problem**: Webhook handler creating a duplicate order because the order was not found in the dabase despite having the same information coming from the Stripe webhook.
     - **Solution**: Problem was caused by the different data types coming from the webhook handler: some were integers, some were strings.
 Removed the SQL 'iexact' lookup for some fields and the webhook handler started to find the respective orders correctly.
-4. **Problem**:
-    - **Solution**:
-5. **Problem**:
-    - **Solution**:
+4. **Problem**: 'User Rating' model coming from the django-stars-rating dependency could not be extended to add additional text fields, like description, product ID, or date of review.
+    - **Solution**: Created one independent own model to add user reviews and the star rating number is transfered to own model when saving in the datase.
+With this approach it is possible for users to simly give a star rating the stars without adding a text review of the product.
+5. **Problem**: Customer Inquiry Form was accessible only from the index.html home page because the model and the views to handle the forms are bound to the 'home' app.
+    - **Solution**: Transfered the customer_inquiry_form function to contexts.py and made this function available througout the app using context processors in settings.py.

 Bugs that remain unsolved:

 1. **Problem**: When two or more items of the same product ID but different grind size have been added to the cart, the '+' (plus) and '-' (minus) symbols to add or substract quantities does not work properly because there are two items of the same ID, so the Javascript logic needs to be changed to include grind size in the DOM manipulation.
 2. **Problem**: Additional images cannot be added when creating a new product in the Product Management feature.
 Only the main image is being uploaded but not the additional images.
 Python logic needs to be corrected to accept new images and save them as instances of the 'ProductImage' model.
+3. **Problem**: Option to 'feature as new' product when adding product is always activated.
+When checkbox is not selected, the produt is still featured as new product.
+Thus the checkbox functionality needs to be corrected.
+4. **Problem**: Search terms are in some cases not functioning well for the region names.
+It is best to activate the region filters from the left panel because the search bar does not provide accurate results when a region name is entered.

 ### Manual Testing